BlueBrain/nexus-bbp-domains/docs/src/main/paradox/morphology/morphology-reconstruction.md

 ### Description

 This specification describes metadata collected for in vitro morphology reconstruction using a slice.
-The process of obtaining a reconstructed cell for typically begins with the injection of a dye during the electrophysiology recording.
+The process of obtaining a reconstructed cell typically begins with the injection of a dye during the electrophysiology recording.
 Some of the activities and entities shown here are shared with the electrophysiology whole-cell patch-clamp recording.
 The metadata is collected starting with the specimen, the slice, the patched cell.
 The stained neuron is most commonly visualized with a histological procedure following the fixation of the tissue where the cells can be identified and annotated to proceed then with the reconstruction